ankita-samanta1/manufacturing-defect-rate-optimization/README.md

 - Supplier quality and delivery reliability
 - Maintenance effort and machine downtime
 - Inventory and stock availability
-- Workforce productivity and safety
+- Worker productivity and safety
 - Energy usage and efficiency
 - Additional processing time and material cost